shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/differential_operators.rst

    by Stéphane Haussler

-In this article, I use the language of differential forms to systematically express the derivative, the differential, the gradient, the divergence, the curl and the laplacian in three dimensions.
+In this article, I use the language of differential forms to systematically express the derivative, the differential, the gradient, the divergence, the curl and the laplacian in 3-dimensional Euclidean space.

-I assume the reader possesses a strong grasp of vector calculus, a working understanding of differential forms and the wedge product, as well as of :ref:`the Hoddge dual <hodge_duality>`.
+I assume the reader possesses a strong grasp of vector calculus, a working understanding of differential forms, the exterior product, musical operators, as well as :ref:`the Hoddge dual <hodge_duality>`.
 To learn about differential forms, `see yet another great video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.
 Implicitely assumed with the above requisites is a basic understanding of tensor calculus, and in particular the concept of vector and covector.
 Some familiarity with the concepts of of either Grassman Algebra, Clifford Algebra (AKA Geometric Algebra), or Lie Algebra is not necessary but certainly welcome for a deeper understanding of the antisymmetries at hand.

 Derivative
 ----------